 - Create targets: Provoke pawn moves, open files, exchange pawns to expose squares, or trade pieces that guard key pawns.

-This method converts small structural edges into material gains, then into promotion threats and checkmate.
+This method, taught in standard endgame manuals such as Mark Dvoretsky's Endgame Manual, converts small structural edges into material gains, then into promotion threats and checkmate.

 Step 5: Apply simplification strategy when ahead